thechelsuk/uk.thechels/_pages/cv.md

 ### Personal Profile

-Passionate and experienced Engineering leader seeking a hands-off people-focused leadership role in a fast-paced agile environment.
-A leader and catalyst for change with a focus on agile methodologies.
-A 'driver' focusing on task management and delivery through a holistic approach to people development.

-Attends local meetups to further extend knowledge and be a member of the development community, Consumes an unhealthy amount of podcasts.
+An experienced Engineering leader with a passion for people development, building teams using agile methodologies, and focusing on flow and delivery.
+A broad history of working with various programming languages.
+Has led multiple teams in fast-paced environments, implementing agile approaches and reducing cycle times significantly.

+Has a track record of increasing team morale and motivation through a holistic people development style, recruitment, and introducing new ways of working.
+Has also developed strategies, technical roadmaps, architectural reviews, personal development frameworks, and addressing technical debt.

+Holds an HND in Business Information Systems and an HNC in Business Information Technology in Computing from Solent University.
+Was one of two people in his year to study French and Spanish at GCSE.
+Consumes an unhealthy amount of football and podcasts.

 ### Core Skills